How to Form a Nonprofit Corporation in California

 Because these groups do not qualify for tax-exempt status under Section 501(c)(3), they are not entitled to many of the benefits enjoyed by public benefit and religious corporations.
 For example, contributions to mutual benefit corporations are normally not tax deductible, and other benefits (such as special nonprofit mailing rates and real and personal property tax exemptions) are not available to mutual benefit corporations.
 Mutual benefit corporations also cannot distribute gains, profits, or dividends to those designated in their articles or bylaws as members, but may provide them with other benefits such as services and facilities.
 On the other hand, members of a mutual benefit corporation can own part of the corporation.
 When the corporation dissolves and all its debts and liabilities are paid, the remaining assets, gains, and profits can be distributed to its members.

-Closer to home, California allows the formation of “flexible purpose corporations” and “benefit corporations,” which can be formed to do good works as well as to make money.
+Closer to home, California allows the formation of flexible purpose corporations and benefit corporations, which can be formed to do good works as well as to make money.
 The advantage of these new California entities is that they can allow the principals to spend time and money trying to do good without having to worry about stakeholders being upset (and suing them) for not spending all their time trying to turn a profit.
 Because these entities are formed to make money, they do not qualify for a 501(c)(3) corporate income tax exemption.
-For more information on these special California corporations, see the California corporate filing office website (Appendix A).

 Benefits of the Nonprofit Corporation